Robust scheme for magnetotransport analysis in topological insulators: Applicability

-Let us not conclude without mentioning limitations of our considerations.
-The two-carrier model assumes that the charge carrier numbers and mobilities, and thus $N$ and $M$ are independent of $B$.
-Thus, systems with a strongly $B$-dependent electronic structure or scattering processes cannot be expected to be described.
+Let us not conclude without mentioning limitations of our analysis scheme.
+The two-carrier model assumes that the charge carrier concentrations and mobilities, and thus $N$ and $M$ are independent of $B$.
+Systems with a strongly $B$-dependent electronic structure or scattering processes can therefore not be expected to be described.
 Whether or not a certain materials class obeys the TrMR limit discussed above is therefore an indication of the validity of these conditions.
-The fact that a large number of Dirac fermion systems all conform with the TrMR limit (Fig.\,\ref{fig4}) underpins the validity of this analysis for this materials class.
-Strongly field-dependent parameters have for instance been observed in strongly correlated electron systems~\cite{nphys3555,PhysRevLett.111.056601}, which indeed break the limit~\cite{tobepublished}.
+The fact that a large number of Dirac and Weyl fermion systems all conform with the TrMR limit (Fig.\,\ref{fig4}) underpins the validity of this analysis for this materials class.
+By contrast, strongly field-dependent parameters are typically found in strongly correlated electron systems~\cite{nphys3555,PhysRevLett.111.056601}, which may thus break the limit.

-Finally, we mention several possible applications of the new two-carrier analysis scheme.
-As the two-carrier model does not specify the origin of the carriers, the analysis is valid not only for intrinsic two-band transport, but can also describe extrinsic carriers arising from spatial inhomogeneity or by multi-layer films.
+Finally we point out that our two-carrier model does not specify the origin of the carriers.
+Thus, the analysis is valid not only for intrinsic two-band transport, but can also describe multi-layer films or extrinsic carriers arising from spatial inhomogeneity.

-In summary, we have put forward a new two-carrier analysis scheme that clarifies the physical meaning of the $R_{\rm{H}}$ sign inversion and the huge linear TrMR.
-Transport behavior observed in 3D-TIs is discussed.
-Several features, such as the absence of a sign inversion of $R_{\rm{H}}$ in the case where surface carriers are the majority carriers and a minimum of the TrMR at the Dirac point are suggested.
-Upper limit of the TrMR is determined as a function of $|\mu_{\rm{H}}B|$.
-All huge linear TrMR values observed to date in Dirac fermion systems are consistently explained within the analysis, implying the absence of $B$-dependent parameters in the two-carrier model.